 It is difficult to believe that an institute can exercise such cruel punishments as a result of some mere memes.
 In fact, it rather looks like an authoritative form of management using its unchecked power to curb down any criticism that might come there way.

 Instead of dealing with it in a manner where students were AT LEAST given the opportunity to rectify their mistake, the institute directly opted for drastic measures and further went onto threaten susceptible minds with charges like “cyber-bullying and harassment”.

-It goes without saying that the suicide rate among the youth is on rise.
-Especially, in our Pakistani culture where mental health and depression is not even taken seriously, let alone be acknowledged, such extreme measures by the school admin only adds to students’ stress.
+It goes without saying that the suicide rate among the youth is on the rise.
+Especially, in our Pakistani culture where mental health and depression is not even taken seriously, let alone be acknowledged, such extreme measures by the school admin only add to students’ stress.

 One of the kids, expressed his concerns in the following post…

 In the end, I would like to say that we all need to be careful when venting online.
 Our chances of getting heard will increase if we voice our concerns without causing any disrespect.
 At the same time, it is equally incumbent upon the educational institutes to initiate a dialogue with students and pay more attention to their concerns.
 Be it a sexual accusation against a student or a professor, spike in school-fees, policing of students on-campus, or a plethora of other problems that students face, their dissent should not be discouraged.

 The youth is the future of our nation.
 In respecting their voice, we are giving them a hearing and that’s already half the battle won!
 Sometimes, we just need to be heard!

 Hiba Shoaib is a student of social development and policy at Habib University.
 She is currently working as an Undergraduate Research Fellow at Center for Transdisciplinary Design and Innovation Lab.
 As an aspiring policy-practitioner, she aims to address socio-economic concerns.
 She uses her research and critical-writing skills to empower people and advocate for social justice.